Home/Key Procedures/Ovarian Cystectomy

 Laparoscopic Surgery

-Laparoscopic surgery, also referred as key hole surgery is a minimally invasive technique.
-In laparoscopic method, only the ovarian cyst is removed by preserving the ovarian tissue or ovaries.
-The laparoscopic method is also helpful in the confirmation of presence of ovarian cysts.
+Laparoscopic surgery, also referred to as keyhole surgery, is a minimally invasive technique.
+In the laparoscopic method, only the ovarian cyst is removed by preserving the ovarian tissue or ovaries.
+The laparoscopic method is also helpful in the confirmation of the presence of ovarian cysts.

 • The patient will be subjected to general anesthesia or local anesthesia intravenously for sedation.